- You are here:

 What if a class is cancelled?

 Not often!
-But if it ever happens we will text you in advance and always offer another date to suit you.
+But if it ever happens we will text you in advance and always offer another date to suit you (Covid Regulations permitting!).
 We reserve the right to stop attendance without notice if we see continuing unsafe, uncivil, or indiscreet conduct and fees would then be refunded pro-rata.

 Can I join an occasional class?

 If you already have Pole or Hoop skills, choose one of the ‘open’ classes.
 If it’s new to you, choose a ‘taster’ class first then book a course to develop your skills.
 Coursework is progressive, so you couldn’t start a course halfway.
-During your course, you could book and pay for occasional extra discounted open classes too (except ‘Stretch’ classes, which are discounted already).
+During your course, you could in more normal times book and pay for occasional extra discounted open classes too (except ‘Stretch’ classes, which are discounted already).